| | Note: If you're on a mobile device and aren't automatically forwarded to a more compatible version, Click here.

 It's all about methane?

-Gore's comments, and political blog interpretations, in perspective.
-Hint: CO2 is far from off the hook
+Gore's comments, and political blog interpretations, in perspective

 "Global cooling" again: Another lesson needed on climatic averages and how the trend is superimposed over short-term fluctuation